Dark Survivor Awakened

-What she knew was that it was a port city and that the vessels moored in it were the size of small cities.
-Enormous monsters with names written on their sides in a foreign language that bore no resemblance to the language on the shop signs and the large sheets of paper the street vendor was selling.
+What she knew was that it was a port city and that the vessels moored in it were the size of villages.
+They were enormous monsters, the names on their sides written in a foreign language that bore no resemblance to the one on the shop signs and the large sheets of paper the street vendor was selling.

 There was so much to learn.

-It was good that she no longer looked like a walking corpse, so hiding her frightening skeletal visage under the black outer garment she had stolen was not necessary.
+The good news was that she no longer looked like a walking corpse, so hiding her frightening skeletal visage under the black outer garment she had stolen was not necessary.

 What a relief.

 Wearing it had been stiflingly hot, and yet many of the women she saw on the streets were wearing one just like that.
 The garment covered them from head to toe, leaving only a small opening for the eyes.
 Others wore long-sleeved shirts and scarves around their heads, covering their hair.
-Still, others wore form-fitting pants and plain short-sleeved shirts and no scarves.
+Still, some of the women and girls wore form-fitting pants and plain short-sleeved shirts and no scarves.